tskit-dev/tutorials/what_is.md

 ## A record of genetic ancestry

-Often, we're not interested so much in the DNA sequence data as the genetic ancestry itself (e.g. see [this summary](https://www.nature.com/articles/s41588-019-0492-x)).
-For instance, tree sequences can be used to determine the origin and age of variants under selection, to capture the spatial structure of populations, or to uncover the effects of hybridization and admixture in the past.
+Often, we're not interested so much in the DNA sequence data as the genetic ancestry itself (as discussed in [this summary](https://www.nature.com/articles/s41588-019-0492-x)).
+In other words, the main consideration is the actual trees in a tree sequence, rather than the distributions of mutations placed upon them (indeed in simulations, it may not be necessary to incorporate neutral mutations at all).
+The trees can be used, for example, to determine the origin and age of alleles under selection, to capture the spatial structure of populations, or to uncover the effects of hybridization and admixture in the past.

 ```{todo}
 Insert illustration of the above, e.g. use of branch length calculations rather than